50 Greatest Magic Tricks

 50 Greatest Magic Tricks is a one-off list show that was produced by Objective Productions for Channel 4.
 The programme counted down the fifty greatest magic tricks, as voted for by members of The Magic Circle.
 The illusion at number one was Death Saw by David Copperfield.
 The show was presented by British comedy duo Adam and Joe, who also wrote and narrated the programme.
 The show was first broadcast on Channel 4 on 6 May 2002.

-The list was noted for including Ishamuddin Khan, an Indian street magician, with his Indian rope trick.
-Khan's illusion was ranked at number 20 on the list.